Most people don’t search “what is IVF” just to get a definition.

 - Doses may change based on how your body responds

 For many patients, this is the moment IVF starts to feel real.
-Holding a syringe for the first time can be intimidating, especially when the stakes feel high and the process is new.
+Holding a syringe for the first time can feel intimidating, especially when the medications are expensive, the timing matters, and everything feels new.
+Those feelings are common—and with practice, many patients become more confident.

 2. Monitoring Appointments